av-guy/expense-tracker-ber/README.md

 # Expense Tracker CLI

-A simple command-line tool that manages expenses, assisting you with your finances in the terminal.
+This is a command-line interface (CLI) utility designed to help you track, list, edit, and summarize your expenses for budget management.

 ---